ibmresearchuk/node-red-bluemix/README.md

 This assumes you already have the `cf` tool [installed](http://www.ng.bluemix.net/docs/BuildingWeb.jsp#install-cf) and logged into BlueMix.

 1. Decide what you want to call your application.
 For this example, let's go with `nr-fred`.
-2. Via the BlueMix dashboard, create an instance of TimeSeriesDatabase called: `nr-fred:TimeSeriesDatabase`
+2. Via the BlueMix dashboard, create an instance of Cloudant NoSQL DB called: `nr-fred:cloudantNoSQLDB`
 3. Create the file `public/app/manifest.yml`, with the following contents, updated to reflect your chosen name:

    ```